syncfusion-content/fileformat-docs/FileFormat/PDF/PDfSkeleton.md

     * Flattening Form Fields of a PDF document
 * Merge Documents
     * Merging multiple documents from disk and stream
-    * Merging two documents using Append method
+    * Merging two documents by using Append method
     * Importing and rearranging pages from multiple documents
     * Best practices
 * Working with Text Extraction